paritytech/polkadot/roadmap/implementers-guide/src/node/backing/candidate-backing.md

 ### On Overseer Signal

 * If the signal is an [`OverseerSignal`][OverseerSignal]`::ActiveLeavesUpdate`:
-  * spawn a Candidate Backing Job for each `activated` head, storing a bidirectional channel with the Candidate Backing Job in the set of handles.
+  * spawn a Candidate Backing Job for each `activated` head referring to a fresh leaf, storing a bidirectional channel with the Candidate Backing Job in the set of handles.
   * cease the Candidate Backing Job for each `deactivated` head, if any.
 * If the signal is an [`OverseerSignal`][OverseerSignal]`::Conclude`: Forward conclude messages to all jobs, wait a small amount of time for them to join, and then exit.